 Start planning early

 One of the simplest ways to save money is to start planning early.
 Make a list of everything you’ll need for the holidays a few months before the season begins.
 Include everything you can think of, including small items such as extra toilet paper.
 During the holidays, these small expenses can quickly add up and put you over budget.
 If you begin planning ahead of time, you’ll reduce your overall costs.
 For example, if paper plates are on sale in August, go ahead and stock up.
 If you see the perfect gift for your niece on sale in October, grab it.
 As long as you’re willing to get organized early, you can reduce your expenses by shopping when things are on sale.

 Focus on spending time together

 For many families, the holiday season is a time filled with stress and greed.
 Maybe the children in your family are focused on how many gifts they’ll receive.
-Maybe the adults are.
+Perhaps the adults are as well.
 This year, try to emphasize the importance of spending time together, rather than receiving expensive gifts.
-When you have a family get-together, for example, plan several games your family members can play together.
+When you have a family gathering, for example, plan several games your family members can play together.
 Focus on talking with one another and sharing memories.
 Take a walk or participate in a shared scavenger hunt around your neighborhood.
-If you live in a city, you could even visit a museum or historical site together.
+If you live in a city, you could even visit a museum or a historic site together.
 The options are endless, as long as you’re willing to spend time planning activities to do.
 While you can still host a gift exchange, spending time with one another should be the focal point of the holiday.

 With careful planning, you can reduce your expenses and avoid going into debt this holiday season.
 Keep in mind that while it’s worthwhile to try not to spend too much money, your kids and relatives may struggle with the idea, so talk with them early and often about your plans.